google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 ### Additional Migration and Architectural Considerations

 * The app shell architecture comes with some challenges because the network request for content is delayed by the app shell loading from the cache, the JavaScript executing, and initiating the fetch.
 Eventually, Streams is a viable option in this case.
 Until then, the four known patterns described earlier for building PWAs are valid approaches.
 * The app shell should be managed with a cache-first strategy (cache-first, network-fallback).
 The point is to get reliable performance and to achieve this you must get the cache out of the network.
-See the  [Table of Common Caching Strategies](#commonstrategies) for more information.
+See the caching strategies in  [The Offline Cookbook](/web/fundamentals/instant-and-offline/offline-cookbook/)  for more information.

 <div id="what"></div>